Jean de Waurin's Chronicle of England Volume 6 Books 3-6: The Wars of the Roses

 In 781 Carloman "Pippin" King Lombardy (age 7) was created King Lombardy.

-In 784 Charles "Charlemagne aka Great" King Franks King Lombardy Holy Roman Emperor (age 41) and Fastrada Queen of the Franks and Lombardy, Holy Roman Empress (age 19) were married.
+In 784 Charles "Charlemagne aka Great" King of the Franks King Lombardy Holy Roman Emperor (age 41) and Fastrada Queen of the Franks and Lombardy, Holy Roman Empress (age 19) were married.
 She by marriage Queen of the Franks, Queen Lombardy, Holy Roman Empress.
 The difference in their ages was 22 years.

 In 810 Bernard King Lombardy (age 13) succeeded King Lombardy.